SECONDARY RULES | DIVISION 1

 b) the no-ball was the result of a fielding restriction breach, in which case the field may be changed to the extent of correcting the breach

-• Dead ball will be signalled if, in the opinion of the umpire, a delivery has deviated off the edge of an artificial pitch edge or similar cause.
-No run or wide shall be credited, and the ball will be re-bowled.
+• Dead ball will be signalled if, in the opinion of the umpire, a delivery has deviated off the edge of an artificial pitch or any other obstruction (e.g. burnt hole in the matting, stone on the pitch).
+No runs or extras shall be credited, and the ball will be re-bowled.

 - Powerplay 1 – no more than two fieldsmen shall be permitted outside the inner fielding circle (25m circle) between overs 1-10 inclusive